swaldman/audiofluidity-rss/README.md

 ## Features

 _audiofluidity-rss_ defines lots of not-standard-RSS elements that are commonly mixed into RSS feeds.

 For example...
  * You might wish to mix-in non-RSS-standard tags
-   * You might want to use `<dc:creator>` elements for an author's name, rather than the e-mail address required in the `<author>` tag by the RSS standard
+   * ...to use `<dc:creator>` elements for an author's name, rather than the e-mail address required in the `<author>` tag by the RSS standard
-   * You might wish to include full-text content, rather than just the RSS-standard `<description>`, in your feed items.
+   * ...to include full-text content, rather than just the RSS-standard `<description>`, in your feed items.
 A common way to do this is with RDF-defined `<content:encoded>` tags.
-   * You might wish to add an `<atom:link>` element to your channel item indicating the home page of the blog tht the feed represents
+   * ...to add an `<atom:link>` element to your channel item indicating the home page of the blog tht the feed represents
    * If you do any or all of these things, your RSS tag should properly bind the right XML namespaces to those `dc`/`content`/`atom` prefixes.